Mission

 Our Commitment

-Synergistic efforts between the Department of Emergency Medicine faculty, local EMS systems, the Center for Emergency Medicine, and local institutions have made the academic programs of the Department one of the top in the nation.
+Synergistic efforts between the Department of Emergency Medicine faculty, other Pitt and UPMC departments, local EMS systems, the Center of Emergency Medicine and local institutions have made the academic programs of the Department one of the top in the nation.